ggalisky/portfolio_mm/_engineering/depthv1.md

 We identified early on that there were three elements of the design we need to get right to be successful.
 1. Electronics
-2. Mechanical casing (pressure vessel)
+2. Mechanical Design (pressure vessel)
 3. Firmware

 #### Electronics